tgolubev/Parallel-2D-LJMD/README.md

  https://github.com/tgolubev/Computational-Physics-PHY905MSU/blob/master/Project4/molecular_dynamics/Report/Project4.pdf

 ## Code structure:
- Model contains the parallelized molecular dynamics calculations View contains the code for OpenGL real-time visualization Controller contains code for interacting with the XBox Controller
+ Model contains the parallelized molecular dynamics calculations (By Timofey Golubev and Xukun Xiang) View contains the code for OpenGL real-time visualization (By Liam Clink and Zane Crawford) Controller contains code for interacting with the XBox Controller (By Forrest Glines)

 ## Building
 To build with the model and view, run:

     ./configure
     make

 To build without the view and just the model, run:

     ./configure --disable-view

 To clear the files made using configure, for example when switching between building with and without a view run

     make distclean

 If you need to add more sources files, add them to Makefile.am, then run